In this column

 The site is centred upon what I call {theme} theory, although I regard this theory as having a great number of practical applications.
 Innovations, I also believe, are far more likely to be made if a person thinks in terms of linkages and contrasts and other {themes}.
 In this site, I give some of the innovations I've made - but not all of them.

 I first began to formulate Linkage Theory, the precursor of {theme} Theory, as a result of intensive study of poetic forms.
-At this stage, I explored linkages between poetry and art and design, for example, by fragmentation of the poem, but later, I made a more intensive study of linkage and contrast in the visual arts.
+Some of my work on linkage and contrast in poetry and literary theory appears in this site, and is grouped on the left side of the Site Map.
+At this stage, I explored linkages between poetry and art and design, for example, by fragmentation of the poem, but later, I made a more intensive study of linkage and contrast in the visual arts, including work on the Set.
+Much of this work appears in the site too, and can be found on the right side of the Site Map.

 Chris Pulman, in 'The Education of a Graphic Designer,' writes 'If you ask why something works and you push back far enough, eventually everything seems to be based on contrast: the ability to distinguish one thing from another.
 Composition, sequencing, even legibility all rely on devices that affect the contrast between things.'
 (Quoted in the Web Style Guide).
 I later developed my ideas concerning contrast (and linkage) far beyond these origins.

-The next stage involved a great broadening of scope: the concrete linkages and contrasts of modern life, technical extensions to linkage theory, above all the inclusion of linkage theory in theme theory, with a much larger set of applications, including mathematics, logic, physics, chemistry and biology - and many more applications in everyday life.
+The next stage involved a great broadening of scope: the concrete linkages and contrasts of modern life, as well as technical extensions to linkage theory.

 I'm responsible for every aspect of this site.
 The content, design and implementation are my unaided work.
-The only exceptions: many of the photographs.
+The only exception: many of the photographs.
 (These have been purchased or are copyright-free.)
-The diagrams in the Patent Document were produced by me and I produced a very great deal of the text, but not the aspects which make use of the distinctive patent language, such as the legal claims, other aspects which make this a legal document.

 by Anna Evans, a poet born in England but now living in the United States.
 She has the Web site Barefoot Muse, a Journal of Formal Metrical Verse: